intel-secl/docs/docs/product-guides/Foundational & Workload Security/24 Deploying Intel SecL using Helm.md

 ---
 **NOTE**
-If the Endorsement Certificate Pre-Registration feature is enabled for the HVS:
+If the Endorsement Certificate (EC) Pre-Registration feature is enabled for the HVS:

 ```
   requireEKCertForHostProvision: true # If set to true, worker node EK certificate should be registered in HVS DB, for AIK provisioning step of TA.
 (Allowed values: `true`\`false`)